 I grew up with a grandmother who was a painter and a mother who was a performer.
 I guess it’s no surprise that I am both and that I constantly 'draw lines' between the two.

-My Grandmother, Kit, was a Painter.
-She would paint all night and sleep all day… she said it was too hot in Queensland to be creative during the day.
-I’d walk home from school and she would still be on the bed in her pj’s reading the papers.
+My Grandmother, Kit, would paint all night and sleep all day… she said it was too hot in Queensland to be creative during the day.

 She taught me to paint when I was big enough to hold the brush.
 One of my earliest memories is of sneaking little sips from the pretty coloured water jars where she would wash the paints from the brushes.
 So I guess you could say painting has, literally, always been in my blood!
-Artists were few and far between in the rural landscape of my home town of Rockhampton in Central Queensland, but it was the norm in my family.
+Artists were few and far between in the rural landscape of my home town of Rockhampton in Central Queensland, but it was just a way of life in my family.

-My mum, Annette, was a well known speech and drama teacher in Rocky.
+My mum, Annette, was a well known speech and drama teacher and a bit of a celebrity about the town.
 Mum would cook our dinner at night and then run off to rehearse theatre shows at the Rockhampton Little Theatre Clubrooms - a magical place where the adults used to laugh too loudly while smoking cigarettes and playing dress ups.
 I adored going with her.
 I’d take my blanket and pillow and watch them rehearse plays until I’d fall asleep under a row of seats.

 Highly acclaimed Australian actor Gyton Grantley has worked extensively in film, television and theatre.
 Best known for his portrayal of Carl Williams in the hugely popular Underbelly series, he won both an AFI Award for Best Lead Actor in a Television Series and a Silver Logie for Most Outstanding Actor.

 This artwork reflects the positive vibes that radiate from “sunny” Gyton Grantley.